- The National Trails

 Along this stretch there are 8 bridges where you can cross the river.
-Maps and route directions can be downloaded from the Walk London's website - click on 'leaflets' on the left side of the page.
+Maps and route directions can be downloaded from Transport for London's website.

 If you stay on the south bank you're bound be surprised at how rural it feels, and the north bank too has several lengthy green stretches.
 Whichever route you take, if you have the time, there's an enormous amount to see and visit.